 2. Overexertion & Bodily Reaction

-The high incident rate is understandable because overexertion can be the result of a single event, repetitive motions, or holding a position over a prolonged period.
+Overexertion and bodily injury encompass a lot of different ways to get injured, so the high incident rate is understandable.
+Overexertion can result from a single event, repetitive motions, or holding a position over a prolonged period.
 For example, carpal tunnel syndrome, which you can get from using a keyboard and mouse, is classified as a repetitive motion disorder.
 Other workplace actions that can lead to this injury include:

 - Using tools on a construction site